limegimlet/covid_dataviz/index.md

 ## ICU saturation is still growing in nearly all departments

-By contrast, there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.
+By contrast, as of Nov 14 there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}